Protection with 2-man-rule

 , twoManRuleSessionId

-(to avoid confusion with the sessionID
+(not to confuse with the sessionID

 of the client authentication on the backend), and mustAuthenticate